 3. GIMP

-However, it may take a pure novice a day or three to fully grasp the concepts of GIMP better before they start putting in some real work in.
+However, it may take a pure novice a day or three to fully grasp the concepts of GIMP better before they start putting in some real work.
 Through the accessibility of Linux on Chromebook, this photo editor is your best bet in terms of the #1 editing tool.
 GIMP will always remain our top pick in this regard for Chrome OS, and it’s easy to see why.
 To install, type in the following command on the Linux terminal to proceed.

 sudo apt-get install gimp